Canon 1D X vs Pentax K-1

 It is notable that the K-1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1DX does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1DX and the K-1 have been discontinued, but can regularly be found used on eBay.
+Both the 1DX and the K-1 have been discontinued, but can regularly be found used on ebay.
 The 1DX was replaced by the Canon 1DX Mark II, while the K-1 was followed by the Pentax K-1 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the 1DX and K-1 can be found, respectively, in the Canon 1D X Manual (free pdf) or the online Pentax K-1 Manual.

 So what conclusions can be drawn?
 Is the Canon 1D X better than the Pentax K-1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.